ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The Resolve() call returns lists of Local Endpoints and Remote Endpoints, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for the Preconnection will listen for incoming Connections, and to which it will attempt to establish connections.
+The Resolve() call returns lists of Local Endpoints and Remote Endpoints, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for the Preconnection will listen for incoming Connections, and to which it will attempt to establish Connections.

 Note that the set of Local Endpoints returned by Resolve() might or might not contain information about all possible local interfaces; it is valid only for a Rendezvous happening at the same time as the resolution.
 Care should be taken in using these values in any other context.

-An application that uses Rendezvous() to establish a peer-to-peer connection in the presence of NATs will configure the Preconnection object with at least one a Local Endpoint that supports NAT binding discovery.
+An application that uses Rendezvous() to establish a peer-to-peer Connection in the presence of NATs will configure the Preconnection object with at least one a Local Endpoint that supports NAT binding discovery.
 It will then Resolve() the Preconnection, and pass the resulting list of Local Endpoint candidates to